tanguylegazon/js-murmurhash3/README.md

 # MurmurHash3 JavaScript Implementation

-A straightforward and optimized JavaScript implementation of the non-cryptographic MurmurHash3 algorithm.
+A straightforward and optimized JavaScript implementation of the non-cryptographic MurmurHash3 hashing algorithm.

 ## Project files